ahojukka5/enkeksi/README.md

 SELECT COUNT(*) AS 'Number of movies in database' FROM Movies;
 ```

-Directive `--hide-headers` can be used to hide the header row of the result.
+Option `--hide-headers` can be used to hide the header row of the result.

 ```sql
 --table-format='github' --hide-headers --caption='With github formatting and headers removed'